 Plenty, but the issues begin before the actual delivery, and start when the customer places the item into the merchant’s shopping cart.

-Unless the items being shipped are tax- and duty-free (which is rare), these fees MUST be paid to the importing country’s customs office, and with a DDU shipment the only way to collect these fees is to require the customer to pay at the very moment that the package is being delivered.
+Unless the items being shipped are tax- and duty-free (which is rare), these fees MUST be paid to the importing country’s customs office.
+With a DDU shipment, the only way to collect these fees is to require the customer to pay at the very moment that the package is being delivered.

 This almost always creates two problems: 1) the customer is surprised to find out that they owe more money, and 2) until they pay the outstanding fees, they won’t get their package.

-In a very real way, the package that you shipped is held hostage until your customer forks over more money….and if they never pay these fees, the package will be returned back to the shipper.
+In a very real way, the package that you shipped is held hostage until your customer forks over more money.
+If they never pay these fees, the package will be returned back to the shipper.